Shrub (drink): History

 The early English version of the shrub arose from the medicinal cordials of the 15th century.
 The drink gained popularity among smugglers in the 1680s trying to avoid paying import taxes for goods shipped from mainland Europe: To avoid detection, smugglers would sometimes sink barrels of spirits off-shore to be retrieved later; the addition of fruit flavours aided in masking the taste of alcohol fouled by sea water.
 An early Rum Shrub recipe from The English and Australian Cookery Book called for almonds, cloves, cassia, and the peel of oranges, "infused in the best rum," with the addition of a thread of ambergris and vanilla.
 "Good shrub is very delicious, and were it fashionable it would obtain rank as a liqueur."

-As a mixture of fruit and alcohol, the shrub is related to the punch, however punches were normally served immediately after mixing the ingredients, whereas shrubs tended to have a higher concentration of flavour and sugar and could be stored for later use, much like a pre-made drink mixer.
+As a mixture of fruit and alcohol, shrub is related to punch; however, punches were normally served immediately after mixing the ingredients, whereas shrubs tended to have a higher concentration of flavour and sugar and could be stored for later use, much like a pre-made drink mixer.
 The shrub was itself a common ingredient in punches, either on its own or as a simple mix with brandy or rum.
 It was also served during the Christmas season mixed with raisins, honey, lemon, sherry, rum and other spirits.
 The shrub was sold in most public houses throughout England in the 17th and 18th centuries, although the drink fell out of fashion by the late 1800s.

 A proprietary cordial known as Shrub was developed by J. R. Phillips of Bristol.
 "Rum and Shrub" was a popular drink in Bristol and the west of England in the 20th century long after the convention had died out elsewhere.
 It is still sold today.

 The American version of the shrub has its origins in 17th century England where vinegar was used as an alternative to citrus juices in the preservation of berries and other fruits for the off-season.
 Fruit preserves made in this fashion were themselves known as shrubs and the practice carried over to colonial America.
 By the 19th century, typical American recipes for shrubs used vinegar poured over fruit—traditionally berries—which was left to infuse anywhere from overnight up to several days; afterwards, the fruit would be strained out and the remaining liquid would be mixed with a sweetener such as sugar or honey and then reduced to make a syrup.
 The sweet-and-sour syrup could be mixed with either water or soda water and served as a soft drink, or it could be used as a mixer in alcoholic cocktails.
 Shrubs eventually fell out of popularity with the advent of home refrigeration.